Immigration News

 cic

-Funding through the Investing in Canada plan will support 26 infrastructure projects in Saskatchewan.
-The Government of Canada is investing more than $21 million in these projects, with the Government of Saskatchewan providing over $12 million.
-Contributions by recipients toward their respective projects are more than $12 million.
-In total, this represents a combined infrastructure investment of more than $46 million.
-Funding recipients are responsible for any additional project costs.
+Funding through the Investing in Canada plan will support 61 infrastructure projects in Alberta.
+The Government of Canada is investing more than $73 million in these projects through the COVID-19 Resilience Infrastructure Stream of the Investing in Canada plan.
+Contributions by recipients toward their respective projects are more than $18 million.
+In total, this represents a combined infrastructure investment of more than $91 million.

 Categories: National News